 In our tests, this Piroctone Olamine shampoo, designed to treat dandruff caused by Seborrheic Dermatitis, was simply the best and most gentle formulation on the market.

 In addition to Piroctone Olamine, the rest of the shampoo has been formulated with an almost unique level of care and attention.
 It contains Sorbitol – a humectant aka an active which attracts water to itself.
-When such an ingredient’s near your scalp, skin can be hydrated and soothed.
+Humectants hydrate and soothe your skin essentially.
 Great news for dry scalp sufferers.
-It’s also an ingredient used to break down biofilms.
+And it’s also an ingredient used to break down biofilms.

 Instead of SLS, Seblair uses 5 extremely mild cleansing and foaming agents.
 The cleansing ingredients are all perfect for sensitive scalps, have no significant ingredients likely to cause contact dermatitis and this shampoo still washes oily hair and scalps extremely well.